parse-community/docs/_includes/parse-server/class-level-permissions.md

 Using `protectedFields` allows you to specify fields that will be removed server-side before response is returned to client.
 This feature uses approach similar to permissions in the way you define users/roles that are subject to fields protection.
 You can target multiple users/roles each with different sets of fields to protect.

+It helps to achieve the behavior of `keys`/`excludedKeys` query options, by just modifying the scheme, thus giving you same flexibility without the need to modify request options on client or in cloud code.
+Moreover it provides extra security e.g. in case a malicious user tamperes with your client code (removes `keys` query option) or issues requests directly to server  - he still won't be able to read the fields he is not supposed to, because the fields will already be deleted from response before it is sent to client.

 To do so, add a field `protectedFields` under `classLevelPermissions`.
-This should be an object, where keys are target audience and value is an array of field(column) names to protect.
+This should be an object, where the key defines a target audience and the value is an array of column names to protect.

+Possible keys:

+* `*` - Public access, applies to all requests.
+* `authenticated` - applies to requests issued by logged in users.
+* `role:role_name` - applies to users with a role.
+* `s0meUs3rId` - targets user by id.
+* `userField:column_name` - applies to user pointed to by field `column_name`.

+Notes:

+* You can not protect default fields: `objectId`, `ACL`, `createdAt`, `updatedAt`.
+* Protected fields are not enforced for requests signed with `masterKey`.

 Let's say we have an object: